There are ready-made barn owl boxes for purchase, or you can make your own.

 The roof should be slanted to allow water to run off.
 Drill holes in the floor near the corners to let water drain out.
 Also drill holes around the top near the roofline for air circulation.

-- Do not handle the owl yourself.
-If you need help, call the local wildlife rehabilitation center.
+Do not attempt to handle the owl yourself.
+If the owl appears to need help, call the local wildlife rehabilitation center for advice.

 (And if you're not really into having a real barn owl on the property, then sometimes an owl garden statue works too - check out the ones that can turn their heads or light up their eyes!)